Reviews

 Calibration Part 2

-If during the first test print above the nozzle tore the blue print bed tape, then you need to calibrate the extruder nozzle, called by the LCD the “Hotend Offset”:
+If the nozzle tore the blue print bed tape during the first test print, you need to calibrate the extruder nozzle - the LCD calls this the “Hotend Offset”:

 54) Turn the Printrbot Simple Pro back on.